Wuzzmi/swe1r-autosplitter-libresplit/README.md

 ```lua
 viewDeaths = true,
 ```
-**```viewDeaths```** shows how man times you have died during your run.
+**```viewDeaths```** shows how many times you have died during your run.
 ___

 ## POSSIBLE FUTURE IMPROVMENTS
-* Determine a proper memory address for triggering timer on "START RACE" selection (currently relying on sceneID, not ideal)
+* Determine a proper memory address for triggering the timer on "START RACE" selection (currently relying on sceneID, not ideal).
-* Add option for each individual race time (idealy with individual lap times) to be printed in terminal at the end of a run
+* Add option for each individual race time (idealy with individual lap times) to be printed in terminal at the end of a run.
-* Possible addition of more terminal stats (the source [ASL script](https://github.com/everalert/swe1r-autosplitter/blob/master/swe1r.asl) had a number of semi completed viewable stats being added)
+* Possible addition of more terminal stats.
+The source [ASL script](https://github.com/everalert/swe1r-autosplitter/blob/master/swe1r.asl) seems to have a number of semi completed viewable stats in the process of being added.

 ## LICENSE
 This repo is unlicensed.